DhruvAjayToshniwal/ResponsibleAI/README.md

 The code for this project can be found in this repository.

+Explanation
+1) Data Generation Script
+The data generation script is responsible for creating synthetic datasets representing user behavior on a video-sharing platform.
+The datasets contain information about the videos watched by multiple users, including video title, uploader, and hours watched.

+The script generates five separate CSV files, each with 15,000 rows.
+Each row represents a video watched by a user.
+The datasets include a mix of normal videos (e.g., chess, music, or gaming) and challenge videos, with a special focus on the "Condom Challenge" to align with the case study.

+2) Recommendation System
+The optimized recommendation system is designed to provide personalized video recommendations based on user behavior while minimizing memory usage.
+It uses a hybrid approach that combines item-based collaborative filtering with content-based filtering using video titles.

+The recommendation system processes each CSV file separately to reduce the memory footprint.
+For each user, it calculates the cosine similarity between video titles in the dataset.
+The cosine similarity is a measure of similarity between two vectors, in this case, the TF-IDF (term frequency-inverse document frequency) vectors of the video titles.
+The higher the cosine similarity, the more related the two video titles are.

+The system accumulates similarity scores for each recommended video and returns the top 3 recommendations with the highest accumulated scores.
+This approach leverages the information about the videos watched by a user to provide personalized recommendations.

 ## Auditing Plan

 The auditing plan will be developed at a later stage of the project, considering the following aspects: